vmware-nsx/demos-by-use-case/README.md

 # NSX Demos Organized by Use Case
-This page is a collection of curated demos covering key NSX use cases:
+This is a collection of curated, recent demos covering key NSX Use Cases:

-Total number of curated demos/videos: 24

 ## Table of Contents